 If you're really into watching sports, that's fine too, but don't

 get too frustrated with me if I don't know whether or not your

 favorite team's goalie is good at hitting touchdowns from behind

 the three-point line when the bases are loaded...

 I can't imagine caring too much about what kind of music you like.

 My own tastes are pretty eclectic (the last three ringtones on my

-headphones can help us bridge the gap.
+can help us bridge the gap.

 I LOVE to cook!